wet-boew/wet-boew-api-standards/README.md

 `TODO:`, `NOTE:` and `ISSUE:`

 ## Web API Implementation
-Web APIs in the GoC are to be RESTful as described by Roy Thomas Fielding's dissertation "Architectural Styles and the Design of Network-based Software Architectures" (2000) adapted to mandated minimums for the GoC and design choices in support of Web Interoperability.
+Web APIs in the GC are to be RESTful as described by Roy Thomas Fielding's dissertation "Architectural Styles and the Design of Network-based Software Architectures" (2000) adapted to mandated minimums for the GC and design choices in support of Web Interoperability.

-The intent is not to limit development to the prescribed minimums but to ensure that GoC Web APIs behave consistently.
+The intent is not to limit development to the prescribed minimums but to ensure that GC Web APIs behave consistently.
 Any and all other requirements or options not described in this document may be implemented at the discretion of the API owner so long as the [minimum delivery](#minimum-delivery) and delivery standard of [optional features](#optional-features) are met.

 ### 1. Minimum delivery
 Interoperability depends greatly on common implementation at the very least a minimum platform.
-This his section describe mandatory elements in input, output and maintenance that must be found in a GoC API and behave as described.
+This his section describe mandatory elements in input, output and maintenance that must be found in a GC API and behave as described.

 #### 1.1 HTTP Header
 Headers variables are part of the request and response cycle in the Hypertext Transfer Protocol (HTTP).
 Although not explicitly prescribed by RESTful design header negotiation is a widely used method in defining state in format and/or language and as such need to be supported.
 Supporting headers for format and language bridges, in part, a divide in the theory of proper implementation.